Stavrosch/Asteroid-Detection/DATA_PREPARATION.md

    The resulting `mpcorb_df.pkl` should be placed in `GUIs/Utilities` so that modules like `quick_eph_window.py` can load it.

-3. **Updating the file**

-   Periodically refresh the file by repeating the steps above with a newer `MPCORB.DAT`.

 ## Downloading astorb.dat

 1. **Get the ASTORB catalogue**